Add SSO with Microsoft Entra using SAML 2.0

 Relay State

 The RelayState parameter is similar to the State parameter if you are familiar with OAuth or OpenID Connect.
 If an Identity Provider is provided with the RelayState parameter during a SAML request, it will return the exact value in its response.
-For example, if the Service Provider set the RelayState to "value1" then along with the SAMLResponse parameter, the Identity Provider would also set the RelayState parameter to "value1".
+For example, if the Service Provider sets the RelayState to "value1", then along with the SAMLResponse parameter, the Identity Provider would also set the RelayState parameter to "value1".
 As a note, the RelayState parameter is separate from the SAMLResponse parameter and is not found within the SAML response.

 Issuer

 The Issuer field in the SAMLRequestSettings property needs to be set to the Entity ID that was configured during the setup phase.
 This configures the component to issue the SAML request in the name of your registered Service Provider.
-In our example, this will be set to "ServiceProviderID."
+In our example, this will be set to "ServiceProviderID".

 Request Binding

 The RequestBinding field in the SAMLRequestSettings property defines the binding that will be used by the application to make the request.
 Depending on how this field is set, the component will change how the SAML request is built.
-Typically, the HTTP-Redirect binding is used which is what we will be using the our example.
+Typically, the HTTP-Redirect binding is used which is what we will be using in our example.
 When configured this way, only the SAMLRequestURL property will be set.

 SAML Request Example

-This example shows how to build a SAML request using the HTTP-Redirect binding that will be for Microsoft Entra ID who is acting as the Identity Provider.
+This example shows how to build a SAML request using the HTTP-Redirect binding that will be for Microsoft Entra ID, who is acting as the Identity Provider.
 The example saves the SAML request's ID to a safe location for later.

-//Setup Request saml.SAMLRequestSettings.Issuer = "ServiceProviderId"; saml.SAMLRequestSettings.RequestBinding = SAMLRequestBindings.srbHTTPRedirect; saml.RelayState = "https://example.com/dashboard"; //Build Request and Save Request ID saml.BuildAuthnRequest(); string requestId = saml.SAMLRequestSettings.Id; //Redirect the User Redirect(saml.SAMLRequestURL);
+//Setup Request saml.SAMLRequestSettings.Issuer = "ServiceProviderID"; saml.SAMLRequestSettings.RequestBinding = SAMLRequestBindings.srbHTTPRedirect; saml.RelayState = "https://example.com/dashboard"; //Build Request and Save Request ID saml.BuildAuthnRequest(); string requestId = saml.SAMLRequestSettings.Id; //Redirect the User Redirect(saml.SAMLRequestURL);

 Parse and Validate a SAML Response

-After the user has authenticated with the Identity Provider due to the SAML request being made, the user will be redirect back to your application.
+After the user has authenticated with the Identity Provider due to the SAML request being made, the user will be redirected back to your application.
 The location of this redirect is defined by the ACS URI that is configured during the metadata phase.
 Since the example uses the HTTP-POST binding for the ACS URI, the response will have two parameters.
-The first will be the SAMLResponse parameter and the second will be the RelayState parameter.
+The first will be the SAMLResponse parameter, and the second will be the RelayState parameter.
 The SAML component will then process the SAML response by parsing and validating the SAMLResponse parameter and its assertion.

 The component will need to be configured with the same setup settings (Identity Provider's Metadata and Service Provider's URIs) for validation and verification reasons.
-Additionally, the ID and Issuer fields in the SAMLRequestSettings property will need to be configured as they are also needed to validate SAML responses.
+Additionally, the Id and Issuer fields in the SAMLRequestSettings property will need to be configured as they are also needed to validate SAML responses.

 Providing the SAMLResponse to the Component

-If the project provides the parsed values, then set the ResponseContent field from the SAMLResponseInfo property with the parsed SAMLResponse parameter.
+If the project provides the parsed values, set the ResponseContent field from the SAMLResponseInfo property with the parsed SAMLResponse parameter.
 The SAMLResponse parameter can be left in Base64 encoding but needs to be URL-decoded before providing it to the component.

 Configure SAMLRequestSettings

-The Id and Issuer fields in the SAMLRequestSettings property needs to be configured so the SAML component can validate the SAMLResponse parameter and its assertion correctly.
+The Id and Issuer fields in the SAMLRequestSettings property need to be configured so the SAML component can validate the SAMLResponse parameter and its assertion correctly.
 The Id field is used to validate the InResponseTo attribute which is used to ensure that the SAML response being validated is "in response to" a request made by this application.

 The Issuer field is used to validate the Audience element found within the assertion.
 The Audience element describes who the assertion is meant to be used by.
 It is important to only trust assertions that were meant for the Service Provider and not for some other Service Provider.

 In some projects, it is not a simple task to know these values beforehand.
 In these cases, the SAMLResponse and Assertion events will fire with the values that were parsed from the SAML response.
-You can then use the values to check to see if they exist in your system and set the fields accordingly if they are present.
+You can then use the values to check if they exist in your system and set the fields accordingly if they are present.

 SAMLResponse Example

 In this example, we will provide the HTTPContext to the SAML constructor before loading in the Identity Provider's metadata information and the Service Provider's ACS URI.
 This way, the SAML component will parse the SAMLResponse parameter directly from the HTTPContext.
-It will then configure the Issuer and Id field in the SAMLRequestSettings property before calling ProcessSAMLResponse.
+It will then configure the Issuer and Id fields in the SAMLRequestSettings property before calling ProcessSAMLResponse.

 //Create new SAML Object, passing in the HttpContext SAML saml = new SAML(HttpContext); //Load Identity Provider's Metadata saml.RequestIdentityMetadata("https://login.microsoftonline.com/11111111-2222-3333-4444-555555555555/federationmetadata/2007-06/federationmetadata.xml?appid=66666666-7777-8888-9999-000000000000"); //Configure Service Provider's ACS URI URI acs = new URI(); acs.URIType = SAMLURITypes.sutACS; acs.Location = "https://example.com/saml2/consume "; acs.BindingType = subPost; saml.ServiceProviderURIs.Add(acs); //Configure saved information about the SAML request. saml.SAMLRequestSettings.Issuer = "ServiceProviderID"; saml.SAMLRequestSettings.Id = requestId; //Process the SAML response. saml.ProcessSAMLResponse();